Protests erupt in France over Macron’s retirement age push

 ———-

-Associated Press reporters Alex Turnbull and Nicolas Garriga in Paris contributed to this report.
+Surk reported from Nice, France.
+Associated Press reporters Elaine Ganley, Alex Turnbull and Nicolas Garriga in Paris contributed to this report.

 Commented